heyuanliu-intel/qat-openrewrite/README.md

       methodPattern: com.test.Startup Main()
 ```

-And it will register OpenSSLProvider in the application startup code.
+And it will register OpenSSLProvider in the application startup code and set the default SSLContext.

 ```
  OpenSSLProvider.register();
+ SSLContext sslContext = SSLContext.getInstance(System.getProperty("ssl.protocol"));
+ SSLContext.setDefault(sslContext);
 ```

 ## Converting OpenSSL getInstance method from hard-coded protocol/provider to system property <a name="MigrateOpenSSLContext"></a>